 Why You Should Trust Us

 BabyGearLab has been testing hundreds of baby products over the years.
-Leading this review is Molly Bradac, Research Analyst, and professional nanny with over 14 years of experience.
-Each product in our review was used side-by-side for comparison and evaluated for ease of use, eco-health, and fragrance to reveal which products were better than others.
+Leading this review is Molly Bradac, Senior Review Editor and professional nanny with over 15 years of experience.
+We purchased each product in our review and completed hands-on testing and side-by-side comparisons to evaluate performance.

 Analysis and Test Results

-Monitoring your little one in the bath while reaching for baby shampoo can be a juggling act, so this metric is all about ease of use for parents and caregivers.
-We appreciate products with pump dispensers, like the Honest Truly Calming Lavender Shampoo and Wash and Aquaphor Baby Wash and Shampoo because dispensing shampoo can be achievable with one hand and distribute an adequate amount for washing.
+Keeping a hand on your little one while reaching for baby shampoo can be a juggling act, so this metric is about ease of use for parents and caregivers.
+We appreciate and prefer products with pump dispensers, like the Honest Truly Calming Lavender Shampoo and Wash and Aquaphor Baby Wash and Shampoo because dispensing shampoo can be achievable with one hand and distribute an adequate amount for washing.
 However, any pump can break if dropped, so put them on a flat, firm surface.
-Products without pumps typically have flip-top lids, like the Weleda Baby 2-in-1 Shampoo and Body Wash has a flip-top rather than a pump dispenser and may require two hands to dispense and isn't ideal if you have a squirmy little one, and older kids might squeeze out too much shampoo unless supervised.
+Products without pumps typically have flip-top lids, like the Weleda Baby 2-in-1 Shampoo and Body Wash.
+This cap option might require two hands to dispense, which isn't ideal if you have a squirmy little one, and older kids might squeeze out too much shampoo unless supervised.
 We consider these minor factors to combine and influence a product's overall ease of use.

 Navigating the world of baby shampoos can be tricky with so many options on the market.
-Fortunately, we've done the research and washed the hair ourselves to provide you with the information you need to help in your shampoo decision-making.
+Fortunately, we've done the research and washed multiple testers' hair ourselves to experience and provide you with the information you need to help your shampoo decision-making.
 We are confident there is a baby shampoo here that will meet your needs, and you'll be bathing your little one in no time.